macchioni/square-mahogany/content/posts/2021-12-30-Emily-in-Paris-restaurant-menu.md

 - Netflix
 ---

 Tv show [Emily in Paris](https://en.wikipedia.org/wiki/Emily_in_Paris) has a lot of food in it.
 Much of the action happens aroud a fancy bistrot run by sexy chef Gabriel.
-In Season 1 it was named "Les deux compères", in Season 2 he partners with a french entrepreneur and the place is now called "Chez Lavaux".
+In Season 1 it was named "Les deux compères", in Season 2 he partners with a french entrepreneur and the place is now called [Chez Lavaux](https://emilyinparis.fandom.com/wiki/Chez_Lavaux), located in [18 Rue des Fossés Saint-Jacques](https://www.atlasofwonders.com/2020/10/emily-in-paris-locations.html).

 In episode 7 we can have a glimpse of the menu.
 We can't see the desserts and a couple of prices, but hey, thank God, because a dish like "Tripe de la Normandie" runs at about 36 dollars.
 Enjoy!